 We seized the opportunity to speak with engineers at the new Dropbox headquarters and get some advice on how to go from student to engineer at a successful tech company.
-Dropbox engineers shared advice for women in tech including insider tips to help with job searches, new-hire training and mentorship.
+Dropbox engineers shared advice for women, gender diverse individuals, and their allies who are pursuing a career in tech.
+They offered insider tips to help with job searches, new-hire training, and mentorship.
 Join us as we step into a surprising world of themed rooms, roof-top exploration, and the minds of brilliant engineers.

 Dropbox hosted an exciting field trip for Hackbright Academy’s software engineering fellows and it started off with a warm welcome and tour of their new headquarters.
 We explored all 5 floors and the roof of Dropbox in small groups, guided by members of the Dropbox team who shared insights into each floor.
 Many of the floors were designed based on a theme of the 5 senses–we saw the smell-themed first floor, where the Dropbox cafe sits and has coffee brewing every morning; the sights-themed second floor, complete with warm pink quiet office spaces and sky blue open office spaces for all styles of working; the taste-themed third floor that holds the Dropbox Tuck shop where masterchef-quality meals are served; and the sound-themed fifth floor, where we discovered the Dropbox music area with instruments for a full band.

 We also explored the Dropbox roof area, taking in views of the bay and imagining what it’d might be like to work outdoors on such a beautiful day.

 After our tour, we headed to the Dropbox 4th floor for lunch, and then the Dropbox team kicked off a panel that included network engineers, product managers, engineering managers and software engineers who had such great advice to share with us.